 - hearing stage.

-The reexamination interview stage is when the hearing officer conducts a taped interview of you.
+The interview stage is when the hearing officer conducts a taped interview of you.
 The officer asks questions concerning why you may no longer be able to drive safely.
-Depending on the answers, the hearing officer may:

-If a suspension occurs after an interview, then a hearing is scheduled.
-The hearing takes place within 14 days of the interview.
+If the officer suspends your license after an interview, then a hearing takes place within 14 days.
 The hearing is your opportunity to show the DMV that:

 - it should reverse the decision it reached at the interview, and